robbobfrh84/IoT/To_Do.md

 ### Next to explore
+ESP8266
-- [ ] No wifi found?, fallback to Access Point too add wifi info to memory
+- 🟡 No wifi found?, fallback to Access Point too add wifi info to memory
-  - You'll first need to figure out how to add stuff to memory manually.
   - Update in > `_Template_ESP8266_webApp`

+ESP8266 Wifi / Template stuff...
 - [ ] http "Open" connection between client / server ?
-Would remove the 1 sec callback...
+Would remove the 1 sec. callback...
-  - Update in > `_Template_ESP8266_webApp`
+  - ?
+Update in > `_Template_ESP8266_webApp` ?
-- [ ] Connect to Iphone hotspot ?
-  - New example?
-Or, just add to `_Template_ESP8266_webApp`
+    - Consider this as an option because you may NOT want to drain the batt. that way.
+BUT, after you do this maybe you realize it isn't going to work that way,,, idk...
+    - Looks like what you're looking for :) > https://randomnerdtutorials.com/esp8266-nodemcu-web-server-sent-events-sse/
 - [ ] New Example for Multi wifi with automatic "strongest" connection ?
   - I *don't* wanna add this to the template because it kinda gives up control.